 Attributes

-In addition of overriding the language/region or setting a custom user ID, you can assign tags and attributes to your users, allowing you to improve your Push targeting.
+In addition of setting a custom user ID, an email address or overriding the language/region, you can assign attributes to your users, allowing you to improve your orchestrations targeting.

 Custom attributes